Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 All issues related to online data have something in common—personal information was stored and obtained from some company's database either willingly (data sharing policies) or unwillingly (data breaches).
 But that is simply impossible on Particl because it isn't built like your typical online marketplace.

-It is an entirely autonomous platform that runs on :term:`peer-to-peer` (P2P) and blockchain technologies.
+It is an entirely autonomous platform that runs on :term:`peer-to-peer <Peer-to-Peer>` (P2P) and blockchain technologies.
 It's not a company, it's not running on servers, it doesn't have any central database, and it doesn't require any middleman such as a payment processor to function.

 In other words, none of your personal information is ever stored on any database.
 There is not a single party, other than buyers and sellers you're doing business with, that can know anything about you and use that information for any reason.